meancode/mt-plugin-anythingslider/README.md

 This plugin is installed [just like any other Movable Type Plugin](http://www.majordojo.com/2008/12/the-ultimate-guide-to-installing-movable-type-plugins.php).

+Inside the `plugins` folder you will find three plugins.
+You will install `AnythingSliderSettings` and **either** `AnythingSlider` or `AnythingSliderPages` -- not both.
+You would want to install AnythingSlider Pages if you needed to link your carousel to Pages, not Entries.
+Note that Config Assistant 1.10 is required for AnythingSlider Pages to work.

 # jQuery Plugin Overview

 * Slides are HTML Content (can be anything)